blizzardfun/matlab_hwk/README.md

 These graphs show that only two of the  drugs are successful in producing positive outcomes.

-One function autolabel is defined and located in the  graph.py file Another function for data munging minor_mung is defined and located within the Jupyter Notebook file
+One function autolabel is defined and located in the  graph.py file
+ * Note: The analysis can be recreated using the pharmaceuticals.ipynb Jupyter Notebook file.